 It’s worth noting as well that the ongoing trade dispute between the US and China have led to tariffs destabilising PSU prices and availability in the US.
 I’ve tried to account for this disruption by offering alternatives where possible.

 Riotoro?
 Who?
 Well, exactly.
-This budget component outfit have done the sensible thing with their power supplies: Used a proven existing design made by a competent manufacturer and re-branded it.
-This power supply is virtually identical to the Seasonic Focus PSU line and is made by the same manufacturer: Great Wall.
+This budget component outfit has done the sensible thing with their power supplies: Used a proven existing design made by a competent manufacturer and re-branded it.
+This power supply, the Riotoro Enigma G2, is virtually identical to the Seasonic Focus PSU line and is made by the same manufacturer: Great Wall.
 It boasts a number of features that belie the affordable price point: Gold efficiency rating, Fully modular cables, Japanese Nichicon Capacitors and Zero fan mode with a fluid bearing fan.
-It even sports a 10 year warranty.
+It even sports a 10-year warranty.
 So unless you’re a complete brand fanatic, or will have your power supply on display and don’t want to explain the above paragraph to everyone who sees it and asks, this PSU is an excellent choice and will save you £20-£30 over a more established brands equivalent offering.

-In the US, the Corsair takes the prize: The CXM has been a stalwart foundation of the Corsair PSU range for years and with good reason.
-It offers everything you could reasonably want from an entry level power supply and keeps quality high.
+In the US, the Corsair takes the prize: The Corsair CX650M has been a stalwart foundation of the Corsair PSU range for years and with good reason.
+It offers everything you could reasonably want from an entry-level power supply and keeps quality high.
 At $70 it’s a sound choice.

 Bitfenix is a relative newcomer to the PSU market but they’ve hit the mark with the Whisper M. This unit is made by Channel Well Technology, who also make high-end Corsair units so they’re capable of high-quality production.
 The feature set is complete with Gold efficiency rating, fully modular cables, and excellent performance for efficiency and voltage regulation.
 The name might indicate silence but it’s not a fanless unit – Bitfenix have simply set it up so that until load exceeds about 400W the fan won’t need to power on, and when it does other components in the system will be making more noise than the PSU.
 It’s backed by a 7-year warranty and keenly priced at £79.99 currently.
 Unfortunately, US availability looks scarce at the moment, but should it reappear on the market it’s a good option.